 Life Drawing - Open Class

-This Open Life Drawing Class has been designed for the use of students at all levels from beginners to advanced, and addresses all the fundamental issues involved in drawing the figure: methods of making visual judgements, ways of creating the illusion of the three-dimensional on a flat surface and the development of an awareness of design.
-Materials are kept to a minimum; pencils, charcoal and erasers being the only requirements for most of the course with the use of colour being optional toward the end.
-The structure of the course allows for the practice and development of basic skills each week with the addition of a focus on particular aspects throughout the term.
+The Open Life Drawing Class has been designed for the use of students at all levels from beginners to advanced, and addresses all the fundamental issues involved in drawing the figure:- 1) methods of making visual judgements, 2) ways of creating the illusion of three-dimensional form on a flat surface and 3) the development of design awareness.
+Materials are kept to a minimum, pencils, charcoal and erasers being the only requirements for most of the course with the use of colour being optional in the latter stages.

-The character and format of work produced has been devised to be of particular use to students requiring work suitable for portfolio course applications but is also appropriate for anyone with a professional involvement in design, or those who want to free up their creativity by taking an evening class far removed from their day job.
-A range of different models will be used throughout the course.
+The character and format of work produced has been devised to be of particular use to students requiring work suitable for portfolio course applications.

 Please note: This course is for students aged 18 and older